zsrtp/tpgz/README.md

 ### Known Issues

 ```
-- disabled bg music tool may not always disable bg music
-- loading practice files can crash in certain situations
 - using move link tool, link is stuck to the ground unless entering a falling state
 - some flags not logged by flag logger yet
 ```